ch9nuk9/wbfm/docs/installation_instructions.md

 1. cd to the segmentation repository
 2. run: `pip install -e .`
-3. Repeat steps 1-2 for the other repository, DLC_for_WBFM
+3. Repeat steps 1-2 for the other repository, wbfm
 4. Repeat steps 1-3 for the other environment

 #### Summary of installations